droidconKE/droidconKE/FIREBASE.md

    1. speaker_one.png
    2. speaker_two.png

-**6. sponsors/** - This folder contains the logos for the companies that sponsored the conference.
+**6. sponsors/** - This folder contains the logos for the companies that sponsor the conference.
 Example images in this folder are:
    1. sponsor_one.png
    2. sponsor_two.png